Lake District Attractions

 Buses stop at the bus station in the town centre.
 The railway station is on the western edge of the town centre.
 Only bus services that visit Lake District attractions are included.

 The Beacon museum is on the harbour side and tells the history of the local area.
-Up on the hill above the harbour is Haig Colliery mining museum which is an old colliery where you can discover how the coal was mined.
 In the town itself the Rum Story attraction tells the darker history of the area and nearby is St Nicholasí Church which was largely destroyed by fire in 1971 but the tower and pretty gardens are open to the public.
 Buried here is Mildred Gale, the grandmother of first US President George Washington, who briefly lived and died in the town.
 Up the nearby hill is St Jamesí Church which has a beautiful Georgian interior.

 The railway station is on the northern edge of the town centre.
 Buses stop near the railway station.